Select Page

 • Declining physical health or frequent illness

-Ultimately, there is no one-size-fits-all description for teen cyberbullying victims, which is why it’s important to speak to students who might be struggling with the issue.
-The victims of cyberbullying often feel as if they are at fault for their harassment and may feel shame or embarrassment, so it is critical that adults looking to help start from a place of compassion and understanding.
+Ultimately, there is no one-size-fits-all description for teen cyberbullying, which is why it’s important to speak to students who might be struggling with the issue.
+The person experiencing cyberbullying often feels as if they are at fault for their harassment and may feel shame or embarrassment, so it is critical that adults looking to help start from a place of compassion and understanding.

 Using SEL Curriculum to Empower Students Who Have Experienced Cyberbullying

 Despite the pervasiveness of cyberbullying, there are solutions.
-Based on ongoing research and a growing body of evidence, one of the most successful approaches to a range of issues that plague students is social-emotional learning (SEL), with programs like Navigate360 Social-Emotional Learning.
-SEL curriculum provides powerful tools for educators, school staff, parents, and caregivers to engage with students and help them recognize and overcome a range of social issues, like cyberbullying.
+Based on ongoing research and a growing body of evidence, one of the most successful approaches to a range of issues that plague students is social-emotional learning (SEL), with programs like Suite360 for Students.
+Suite360’s comprehensive SEL curriculum is a powerful tool for educators and families.
+The curriculum allows them to engage with students, helping them recognize and overcome a range of social issues, like cyberbullying.
 By giving students resources that can help them with both the social and emotional aspects of cyberbullying, SEL curriculum empowers students to navigate situations that they might otherwise not be prepared for.

-Navigate360 SEL combines robust software with a scaffolded SEL curriculum across grades K-12 that connects educators, students, and caregivers synergistically to maximize effectiveness and drive consistently better outcomes.
-For example, lessons that students learn in Navigate360 SEL for Students will coincide with professional development and SEL reinforcement training in Navigate360 SEL for Staff, which will also align with programs in Navigate360 SEL for Parent.
+Suite360 combines robust software with a scaffolded SEL curriculum across grades PK-12 that connects educators, students, and families synergistically to maximize effectiveness and drive consistently better outcomes.
+For example, lessons that students learn in Suite360 for Students will coincide with professional development and SEL reinforcement training in Suite360 for Staff, which will also align with programs in Suite360 for Families.
 The result?
-A concerted effort between the many adults in a student’s life to promote healthy decision-making and enhance social-emotional development and mental health, which leads to students that are happier and better equipped to handle life’s challenges.
+A concerted effort between the many adults in a student’s life to promote healthy decision-making and enhance social-emotional development and mental health, resulting in students who are happier and better equipped to handle life’s challenges.

 Complex Solutions for Complex Issues

 Recognizing and overcoming cyberbullying can be a difficult task that requires effort from the many adults in a student’s life, as well as the student themselves.
-SEL curriculum offers a solution that can benefit schools and students alike, with social-emotional education and character development that is critical in helping both victims and those who bully others.
-To learn more about Navigate360 SEL and how it can make implementing SEL curriculum easier and more effective at your school, find out more with Why Navigate360’s Social-Emotional Learning Is More Important Than Ever.
+Suite360’s SEL and Behavior Intervention curriculum offer a solution that can benefit schools and students alike, with social-emotional education and character development that is critical in helping both parties involved in cyberbullying.
+To learn more about Suite360 and how it can make implementing SEL curriculum easier and more effective at your school, find out more about Why Suite360’s Social-Emotional Learning Is More Important Than Ever.

 Related Articles